WWE 2K15: 2K Showcase

 On August 4, 2014, IGN revealed that the game will feature a historical mode, which focuses on past WWE rivalries.
 Called the "2K Showcase", the story mode is similar to WWE 2K14's 30 Years of WrestleMania mode in that it focuses on historical events, but will be more like the Attitude Era mode in WWE '13 where it emphasizes specifics rather than generalities.
 The mode goes into more depth, giving a more detailed look at personal rivalries, treating them as mini-documentaries, with in-match cut scenes (with re-recorded commentary) and historical objectives to complete.

 The 2K Showcase features 33 matches in total and is highlighted by two rivalries.

-The first rivalry "Hustle, Loyalty, Disrespect" is between John Cena and "The Best in the World" CM Punk from 2011 to 2013.
-The rivalry started with Punk beginning to rebel against Vince McMahon and the way he ran the company and later when he claimed he did not earn the respect he deserved, leading into a matchup at Money in the Bank 2011 against Cena for the WWE Championship.
+The first rivalry "Hustle, Loyalty, Disrespect" is between John Cena and CM Punk from 2011 to 2013.
+The rivalry started with Punk beginning to rebel against the chairman of the WWE, Mr. McMahon, and the way he ran the company and later when he claimed he did not earn the respect he deserved, leading into a matchup at Money in the Bank 2011 against Cena for the WWE Championship, as his WWE contract set to expire after the event.
 The rivalry ends with Punk's defeat by Cena at Raw.

-The second rivalry "Best Friends, Bitter Enemies" chronicles the feud between "The Game" Triple H, "The Heartbreak Kid" Shawn Michaels and the wrestling stable Evolution.
+The second rivalry "Best Friends, Bitter Enemies" chronicles the feud between Triple H, Shawn Michaels and the wrestling stable Evolution.
 The showcase begins at SummerSlam 2002 between Triple H and Michaels and covers various matches from Raw and PPV's ending with Triple H defeating Michaels at Bad Blood 2004 in a Hell in a Cell match.

 The 2K Showcase also allows players to unlock various arenas, wrestlers and attires from each rivalry period, including Triple H's 2003 and 2004 attire and the stable Evolution from 2004.

 DLC Content Showcases

 WWE 2K15 has three additional Showcases, which were available as DLCs.

-"One More Match" features the rivalry between Christian and "The Apex Predator" Randy Orton during 2011, focusing in on Christian's quest for the World Heavyweight Championship, from Christian's ladder match against Alberto del Rio at Extreme Rules 2011 to their matchup at SummerSlam 2011.
+"One More Match" features the rivalry between Christian and Randy Orton during 2011, focusing in on Christian's quest for the World Heavyweight Championship, from Christian's ladder match against Alberto del Rio at Extreme Rules 2011 to their matchup at SummerSlam 2011.

-"Hall of Pain" features "The World's Strongest Man" Mark Henry's domination through 2011 and early 2012 and his path towards winning the World Heavyweight Championship and his brief resurgence challenging for the WWE Championship in early 2013, from his Money in the Bank 2011 matchup against The Big Show to his Wrestlemania XXIX matchup against Ryback.
+"Hall of Pain" features Mark Henry's domination through 2011 and early 2012 and his path towards winning the World Heavyweight Championship and his brief resurgence challenging for the WWE Championship in early 2013, from his Money in the Bank 2011 matchup against The Big Show to his Wrestlemania 29 matchup against Ryback.

 "Path of Warrior" focuses on the career of The Ultimate Warrior, chronicling in on the rise of The Ultimate Warrior during the 1980s, commenting on the passing of the torch that Hulk Hogan demonstrated at WrestleMania VI and detailing Warrior's legacy within the WWE, from his SummerSlam 1988 matchup against Honky Tonk Man, with Jimmy Hart by his side, to his Wrestlemania XII matchup with Hunter Hearst Helmsley.